-You can visit Lotte World directly attached to Jamsil Station.
-Don’t have to go up to street level or go outside!
-I would recommend you visit here early in the morning right when they open OR after 4 PM.
-Be warned that weekends are busy and you can wait more than 1 hour for the best rides.
-Be sure to download the Lotte World Adventure Magic Pass app and register for their Magic Pass system with your ticket.
-Have your fingers ready at the time each new reservation window opens (every 15 minutes) as they fill up in seconds!
-If you go to Lotte World on weekdays, it’s quieter, BUT there are some school trips on random days.
+You can visit Lotte World Theme Park directly attached to Jamsil Station.
+I would recommend you visit here early in the morning right when they open or after 4pm.
+Be warned that weekends are busy and you might have to wait more than 1 hour for the popular rides.
+However, if you get Magic Pass Premium (express pass) at Trazy, you can skip the long lines at the popular attractions.
+You can use the pass for 3/5 number of different rides.
+If you go to Lotte World on weekdays, it’s quieter, but there can be some school trips on random days.

 Lotte World Tower Mall (Mall + Observatory + Aquarium) is located on a different side of Jamsil Station.
 Just follow the signs carefully!
 Inside the mall, you could easily spend a few hours.
-With the observatory, it’s a pricey 27,000W, so be absolutely sure you go on a perfectly clear sunny day with no air pollution or low hanging clouds!
+At Lotte World Aquarium, you can see more than 650 different species, including white beluga whale, Humboldt penguins, cownose ray, Piranha in 15 different zones.

-As far as food options, there are many options inside Lotte World Tower Mall.
+For food options, there are many options inside Lotte World Tower Mall.
 One place we strongly recommend is Hanguk Jip (Korea House), which is a branch of the super famous bibimbap restaurant!
-You can try the famous bibimbap without having to go all the way to Jeonju.
 It’s on the 5th floor and it’s totally worth it!!

-Also behind Lotte World Tower Mall is Seokchon Lake and Park, where you can relax and just enjoy being outside.
-The Han River Park is also north of the mall, following signs, walking directly out of Jamsil Station Exit 7, where you can also take Han River E-land Ferry Cruise to see the day and night view of Seoul.
+Also behind Lotte World Tower Mall there is Seokchon Lake and Park, where you can relax and just enjoy being outside.
+The Han River Park is also in the north of the mall, walking directly out of Jamsil Station Exit 7, where you can also take Han River E-land Ferry Cruise to see the day and night view of Seoul.